laneatmore/BAMscorer/README.md

 score_bams can also be used as a stand-alone module if the user has a pre-existing panel of phenotypes and diagnostic SNPs.
 Simply create lists of individuals sorted by phenotype and use the diagnostic SNP list as the {OUT}.divergent_SNPs.txt file.
 Again, individuals lists for each phenotype must be coded as {OUT}_AA_individuals.txt or {OUT}_BB_individuals.txt and a full individual list will need to be saved as {OUT}_db_individuals.txt

+## Common issues:

+Make sure "." is not included in the chromosome name.
+BAMscorer is relatively flexible with chromosomal notation, but the inclusion of "." will mess up the scoring system.

+BAMscorer uses VCFtools to convert to PLINK format when using select_snps.
+VCFtools does not allow >26 chromosomes.
+To get around this, please either bin the scaffolds and rename them as integers between 1 and 26 (you will then not need to include the --map argument).
+If you would like a specific region of this VCF, please pre-select it prior to running BAMscorer to avoid the --include argument.
+This will allow you to bypass VCFtools.
+Remember to use the arg --num-chrom to set the number of chromosomes so PLINK does not cut off chromosomes >22.
+Note that --num-chrom is capped at 95, since PLINK only allows up to 95 chromosomes.
+We recommend scaffold binning if you have >95 contigs.

+Please ensure you are using the correct versions of dependencies.
+BAMscorerv1.6+ is compatible with pandas 1.4+ All previous BAMscorer releases (available on the releases page) are compatible with pandas 1.3.5

+Make sure all required files are in the working directory and contain the same prefix.

 ## Also included in this repository:
 Utility_scripts: \